JunePrimavera/JunePrimavera/README.md

 [Minecraft Vanilla Notebook](https://github.com/JunePrimavera/Minecraft-Vanilla-Notebook) - A small Minecraft modding project adding a notebook to the pause menu.

+[Minecraft Ecological](https://github.com/JunePrimavera/Minecraft-Ecological) - A small Minecraft modding project adding a bunch of small features to make the world grow and change over time.

 ## Contact

 Email at juniper.gardiner@gmail.com or anything@sillyjune.xyz